nelson-ens/dupfinder/README.md

 - `-s, --source <directory>`: Source directory to scan (duplicates will be moved from here)
 - `-t, --target <directory>`: Target directory to scan for duplicates and move files to
 - `-e, --execute`: Execute the moving of duplicate files (default is dry-run)
+- `-y, --yes`: Skip confirmation prompt (default is to prompt for confirmation)
 - `--help`: Display help information
 - `--version`: Display version information

+### Safety Features

+- **Confirmation Prompt**: By default, the tool will ask for confirmation before moving any files
+- **Dry-run Mode**: The default mode only shows what would be moved without actually moving anything
+- **System File Ignoring**: Common system files like `.DS_Store` are automatically ignored

 ### Ignored Files